Deletion and Insertion Tests in Regression Models: Detailed Model Descriptions of the Experiments

 \subsection{Model for the Bangalore Housing Data}

 The detail of the model used in Section~\ref{sec:expindia} is summarized in Table \ref{tb:modelindia}.
-Those hyperparameters including number of intermediate layers are obtained from a hyperparameter search using Optuna \citep{akiba2019optuna}.
+Those hyperparameters, including the number of intermediate layers were obtained from a hyperparameter search using Optuna \citep{akiba2019optuna}.
 The model is optimized with Huber loss.
-Each of intermediate layer is accompanied with parametric ReLU \citep{he2015delving} and dropout layers.
-Dropout ratio is common in all of them.
+Each intermediate layer is accompanied with parametric ReLU \citep{he2015delving} and dropout layers.
+The dropout ratio is common in all of them.